shentonfreude/MockTalk/docs/source/index.rst

 Mock Based on Existing Object
 -----------------------------

-You can create a Mock based on the `spec` of an existing object, so that if the object changes, tests referring to no-long-extant attributes will fail as they should.
+You can create a Mock based on the `spec` (call signature) of an existing object, so that if the object changes, tests referring to no-long-extant attributes will fail as they should.

 .. literalinclude:: ../../fileutils.py
    :lines: 18-22